-13.2.1 Inclusion, Diversity, Equity, and Access (IDEA)
+13.2.1 Promoting Equity

-Please explain how the CPE Provider has incorporated IDEA in CPE since the benchmarking report or prior annual report.
+Please explain how the CPE Provider has incorporated principles of equity in CPE since the benchmarking report or prior annual report.
 List two examples. (open-ended question)

-List two ways the CPE Provider intends to include IDEA in CPE in the forthcoming reporting year.
+List two ways the CPE Provider intends to incorporate principles of equity in CPE in the forthcoming reporting year.
 An explanation of incorporation will be required in the next annual report.
-Some resources can be found on CDR's website.
+See Policy 11.